 - We envisage that the network will be a platform for collaborative studies

-- To have made links with and started discussions with policy makers with a view to knowledge transfer
+- INRICH members will make links with and start discussions with policy makers at the local, regional and national levels with a view to knowledge transfer;

 INRICH Research Priorities